Richter BU Collection

 • "Bremen District of the NSDAP"

-• “Alfred Rosenberg Donation to the German Wehrmacht 1939/1941.”
+• “Alfred Rosenberg Donation to the German Wehrmacht, 1939–1941.”
 This refers to a donation made by Alfred Rosenberg, a high-ranking official in the Nazi regime and a close associate of Hitler.
 As the Party’s ideologue, he wrote doctrinal workssuch as *Der Mythus des 20.
-Jahrhunderts*; appointed Minister for the Eastern Territories during the war, he nevertheless had no influence, as the reality of both political and military power eluded him.
+Jahrhunderts*; although appointed Minister for the Eastern Territories during the war, he had no real influence, as actual political and military power eluded him.

 To ensure its portability, this library was stored in numbered transport crates specially designed for this purpose by the German Navy.
-Examination of the crates led to the hypothesis that they had been shipped by the Navy High Command in Berlin, and were subsequently transferred from Berlin to the library of the naval station command in Wilhelmshaven (a port on the North Sea in Germany) via Leipzig, and then perhaps by ship, likely to Sète (where the German navy was stationed).
+An examination of the crates led to the hypothesis that they had been shipped by the Navy High Command in Berlin and were subsequently transferred from Berlin to the library of the naval base command in Wilhelmshaven (a port on the North Sea in Germany), passing through Leipzig and then perhaps by ship, likely to Sète (where the German navy was stationed).

-The preserved books, along with four of their original transport crates (of which there were likely about ten originally), are a rare testament toa Soldatenbücherei.
+The preserved books, along with four of their original transport crates (there were likely about ten originally), are a rare testament toa Soldatenbücherei.

 Photo credits: University of Montpellier / SCDI Montpellier – Photography Department